 As a synopsis of I.R.C.
 179D, commercial building owners can take a federal-level tax deduction of up to $1.80 per square foot of the building’s envelope if they install property that reduces energy and power costs.
 These installations need to be a part of the building’s interior lighting systems (i.e., up to .60 per square foot); Heating, Ventilation, and Air Conditioning systems (hereinafter “HVAC”; i.e., .60 per square foot for newly installed HVAC equipment); or building envelope (i.e., .60 cents per square foot for windows, doors, roofs or insulation).

-In order to achieve the maximum $1.80 per square foot under the I.R.C.
-179D energy tax deduction for building envelope efficiency, energy and power costs must be reduced by at least 50 percent when compared to a reference building.
+To achieve the maximum $1.80 per square foot under the I.R.C.
+179D energy tax deduction for building envelope efficiency, energy and power costs must be reduced by at least 50 percent compared to a reference building.
 If a building comes in under 50 percent, it may still qualify for a deduction of $.60 or $1.20 per square foot by looking at individual systems.

 For partial deductions, the requirement for the building envelope is a 10 percent improvement.
 For lighting and HVAC/hot water systems, the improvement must reach a 20 percent threshold.
-Additionally, there are special rules for lighting-only projects applicable to both new construction and retrofits, which use a graduated scale.
-The standards for the reference building are somewhat dated and the thresholds can often be met through current design techniques.
+Additionally, there are special rules for lighting-only projects applicable to new construction and retrofits, which use a graduated scale.
+The reference building standards are somewhat dated, and the thresholds can often be met through current design techniques.

 The subsequent examples of select energy-efficient building materials and systems include, but are not limited to:

 - Automatic Lighting Controls including “Bi-Level Switching” in Required Areas and other monitoring equipment such as Automatic Thermostats